Sitecore.

 Is Sitecore suitable for enterprise?

-Yes, but that doesn't mean "optimal".
-Sitecore is designed for enterprise and offers features that smaller systems lack.
-However: many organizations don't use Sitecore because it's optimal, but because they're stuck.
-For greenfield projects we almost never recommend Sitecore anymore unless you have very specific, complex personalization requirements.
+Yes, but that does not mean "optimal".
+Sitecore is designed for enterprise and offers features that smaller systems miss.
+However: many organizations use Sitecore not because it is optimal, but because they are stuck.
+For greenfield projects we almost never recommend Sitecore anymore unless you have very specific, complex personalization requirements that pure SaaS alternatives cannot handle.

-Summary: Sitecore is a very powerful but heavy DXP that has seen its golden years.
+Summary: Sitecore is a very powerful but heavy DXP that has its golden years behind it.
 For organizations already in Sitecore: modernization via XM Cloud is a valid path.
-For new projects: consider whether you really want this amount of complexity or if SaaS alternatives are more future-proof.
+For new projects: consider whether you really want this amount of complexity or whether SaaS alternatives (Contentful, Storyblok) are better future-proof.

 Integrations & ecosystem

 Sitecore integrates with its own suites (Dynamics 365, Marketing Cloud) and external tools via APIs.
-The .NET binding means integrations are usually custom–you build them yourself.
+The .NET binding means integrations usually need to be custom built.
 XM Cloud (SaaS variant) offers better API-first architecture.
-Sitecore ecosystem includes hundreds of partners and integrators; this provides many optional features but also adds complexity.
+Sitecore ecosystem encompasses hundreds of partners and integrators; this provides much optional functionality but also adds complexity.

 Implementation

 Sitecore implementation takes 6-18 months for an average enterprise.
 The learning curve is steep.
 You need a dedicated infrastructure team, .NET developers, Sitecore specialists and usually an implementation partner.
-This is not a quick start; it's a multi-year commitment.
+This is not a quickstart; it is a multi-year commitment.

 Support & community

 Sitecore offers 24/7 enterprise support and a large partner/integrator network.
 The community is traditionally strong (Sitecore User Groups, Symposium events).
-Documentation is extensive but sometimes dated.
-You're heavily dependent on (expensive) partners for support.
+Documentation is extensive but sometimes outdated.
+You are heavily dependent on (expensive) partners for support.

-Sitecore launches SitecoreAI (November 2025) as an AI-first evolution of XM Cloud with agentic capabilities.
-This is an attempt to modernize against competition, but the platform inertia is large.
+Sitecore launches SitecoreAI (November 2025) as AI-first evolution of XM Cloud with agentic capabilities.
+This is an attempt to become modern against competition, but the platform inertia is great.
 In our experience Sitecore follows rather than leads on innovation.

 Optimizely – Lighter, more modern than Sitecore; better testing engine